asyncapi/website/pages/blog/socketio-automatic-docs.md

 ### Generate a Flask-SocketIO server
 I had to ask ChatGPT for multiple alterations to get the desired result.
 Here are my queries to ChatGPT:

->- create python flask-socket server that provides tick tac toe game api
+>- create python flask-socket server that provides tic tac toe game api
 >- change previous code and add type hints
 >- for previous example use pydantic models instead of dictionaries